 STATE AWARDS: Each student advancing and participating in Congressional State will receive recognition.
-Additionally, students advancing to the final chamber at State will be recognized.
 Competitors in the final chamber ranked 1-6 in each conference will receive medals respective to their rank.
-Each chamber shall vote for the best presiding officer of that chamber using the same method employed for selecting a presiding officer.
-Each outstanding presiding officer shall receive an award for his/her accomplishment.
+Each chamber shall vote for the best Presiding Officer of that chamber using the same method employed for selecting a Presiding Officer.
+Each outstanding Presiding Officer shall receive an award for his/her accomplishment.